 Lightweight (2.8 lb) and comes with a convenient canvas carry bag to transport your gear from gig to gig.

-This board is flat, so if you’re using two rows of pedals, you may run a risk of accidentally stomping those in front when going for the back row.
+This board is flat, so if you use two rows of pedals, you may risk accidentally stomping those in front when going for the back row.

 Overall, it’s a great option if you’ve got regular-sized effects units and you’re shopping on a budget.
 However, if you use loads of stompboxes, the DB-3 may be slightly too small.